Elevated Estate Planning, P.S. | March 20, 2026 | Wills

 Does a No-Contest Clause Really Work in a Will or Trust?

 Estate planning ensures your wishes are honored after your death and prevents unnecessary family disputes.
 Yet, even the most carefully drafted will or trust can trigger tension among heirs.
-Many people include a no-contest clause in their estate plan to discourage challenges.
+Many people include a no-contest clause in will provisions to discourage challenges.
 But does it actually work?
-Understanding how these clauses function, and when they…
+Understanding how these clauses function, and when they might…

 Elevated Estate Planning, P.S. | October 9, 2025 | Estate Planning